Thomasvdam/lexicalCohesionAnalysis/README.md

 There are two main components to this application: the parsing of a text, and the displaying of the results.

 #### Display
-Since I intend to display the results in a visual manner it is probably best if I use the javascript D3 library for this, since this contains excellent methods in order to display and manipulate graphs of varying sorts and sizes.
-This does mean that I should present the results from the parsing process in a JSON.
+Rather than messing around with D3 I opted to go for matplotlib in python, since it is a little easier to set up.
+The results are not as pretty though so if I have time I might try writing something in JS after all.

 #### Parsing
 The parsing of the texts is of course the most difficult step and involves several stages:
+* Identifying lexical tokens.
-* Identifying lexical tokens and the relation between them within a particular frame of observation.
+* Identifying the relations between these tokens within a specified frame.

 ## Hooray!